Possibly more about Barbara than you want to know

 Hi there!
 Want to know more about the force behind Barbara Williams SEO?
 Oddly enough, I’m… Barbara Williams.
 Seriously!
 Some companies take the name of someone else, or use their maiden name, but not this one.

 So how does a small-town Iowa girl end up building a digital empire to provide SEO and killer content in Spartanburg, South Carolina?
 It’s been a winding road with some significant detours, as you may imagine.
 And all along the way, I’ve been writing about the trip.
+Why?
+Who would care?
+Well, I’ve always loved words and wanted to learn how to put them together in interesting ways.

 I wanted to be a veterinarian